 Revenue Expenditure in Financial Statements

-It is shown on the debit side of trading account & Income statement, the accounting treatment for both revex and capex is done differently.
+It is shown on the debit side of the trading account & Income statement, the accounting treatment for both revex and capex is done differently.

 The amount transferred to trading and P&L account should only be to an extent to which goods or services have been consumed.
-For example, cost of goods (to be sold) is a revenue expenditure, however, only the cost of goods actually sold in current accounting period should be transferred to the trading account.
+For example, cost of goods (to be sold) is a revenue expenditure, however, only the cost of goods actually sold in the current accounting period should be transferred to the trading account.